Power Counting to Saturation

 This means that while in a dense enough medium, $\lambda_1 \gtrsim 1$ puts us in the saturation regime, it does not necessarily lead to a non-linear evolution.
 If the medium is large ($L^-_N \sim 1/Q$) we still have a linear BFKL evolution.

 For smaller $ x\ll 1/N \ll 1$, the collinear-soft and soft modes decouple, while still being well separated from the collinear function.
 Even though we will leave the explicit derivation of the factorization formula in this regime for a future paper, we can still say a lot about the physics.
 The dipole needs to interact at least twice with the nucleus to know its size, hence Eq.(\ref{eq:NLOG}) is modified for $m\geq$2.
 In particular, the soft function $S_m^{\mu\nu}$ must be further factorized into a $\bar y^-$(medium size) insensitive soft function $ \hat{S}_m^{\alpha\beta}$ (with $L_N^-\to 1/\nu$) and a collinear-soft function sensitive to $L_N^-\nu$.
 The $m$ copies of the function $\mathcal{B}_{\bar n}$ remains unchanged and still obey the BFKL equation with the same natural rapidity scale $\nu \sim Q/x = H/Q$.
 The refactorization will modify the rapidity RG equation for the soft function away from BFKL with a natural rapidity scale $ \sim Q$.
 However, by RG consistency the combination of collinear-soft and soft function must still obey the BFKL equation.
 The natural rapidity scale for the CS function is $\nu\sim H/(QN)$, so evolution to the soft function sums logs of $Q^2N/H\sim xN$.
 Thus $\ln x$ summation will now have two contributions: the linear BFKL piece from $\mathcal{B}_{\bar n}$; and that from the CS function.
-At leading order the latter modifies terms with at least two copies of $\mathcal{B}_{\bar n}$, so we expect it to reproduce the non-linear BK/JIMWLK equation.
+At leading order the latter modifies terms with at least two copies of $\mathcal{B}_{\bar n}$, so we expect it to reproduce the non-linear Balitsky–Kovchegov(BK) \cite{Balitsky:1995ub,Kovchegov:1999yj}/JIMWLK equation \cite{Jalilian-Marian:1997qno,Weigert:2000gi,Iancu:2000hn}.
 As a bonus, the CS function's RG evolution also sums $\ln N$ terms.
-Finally, as we approach $N=1$, the collinear soft mode merges with the collinear mode.
-The $O(m)$ glauber exchange yields a two mode factorization involving the same $\bar y^-$ insensitive Dipole function $\hat{S}_m^{\alpha\beta}$ mentioned in the previous paragraph.
-However, in this case the independent scattering approximation breaks down, so rather than $m$ copies of ${\cal B}_{\bar n}$ two-point correlators, we now have $m$ point correlators ${\cal B}^m_{\bar n}$.
-This dependence on distinct boundary conditions for each $m$ seems to complicate the resummation.
-To determine from our EFT whether the $m$ dependence of these boundary conditions is calculable at $Q$ with a small number of nonperturbative functions at $\Lambda_{\rm QCD}$ requires a further scale separation $\Lambda_{\rm QCD}^2\ll Q^2$ that we have not performed here.
-This assumption has been implemented when the CGC formalism has been applied to a single hadron~\cite{Iancu:2015joa,Beuf:2020dxl}.
+The linear to non-linear evolution refers to the transition from pure BFKL to a nonlinear evolution which allows for both splitting and merging of what are referred to in literature as BFKL pomeron which in our case is the BFKL resummed $\mathcal{B}$ function.
+The interference generated between successive interactions with the medium through a collinear soft mode, would allow this merging and splitting thereby leading to terms in the evolution equation with a higher powers of the $\mathcal{B}$ function , going beyond linear BFKL proportional to just a single $\mathcal{B}$.